fraca7/ptk/doc/source/parser.rst

 unambiguously, this will in turn await on :py:func:`AsyncParser.asyncNewToken`.
 Semantic actions may then be awaited on as a result.

+Note that if you use a consumer in your lexer, the `feed` method must be asynchronous as well.

 The samples directory contains the following example of an asynchronous parser: